-- 8.3.1 Site preparation and other silviculture activities must follow the same AOP conditions and ground rule standards which apply to timber operations (i.e., stream crossing requirements, watercourse buffers, tree/understorey retention, and Forest Soils Conservation Guidelines). - 8.3.2 Site preparation shall ensure that nutrients and logging debris are left on site and not moved down slope. - 8.3.3 All forest operators who are responsible for reforesting their timber disposition shall treat all harvest areas within two years from the end of the timber year when the harvest area received skid clearance.
-Non-stocked openings shall be treated within one year of failing an establishment survey. - 8.3.4 Establishment and performance regeneration surveys shall be conducted according to the procedures in the Alberta Regeneration Survey Manual, (May 2003 or successors) unless alternate survey methods have been approved by Alberta. - 8.3.5 Herbicide, pesticide and fungicide use shall be performed in accordance with Alberta requirements. - 8.3.6 Site preparation equipment shall be cleaned and free of restricted and noxious weed seed or plant parts before entry into the working area or before mobilizing between projects (where risk of spread is high). - 8.3.7 Planting boxes shall be disposed of within 24 months of logging (skid clearance) and are to be removed to an appropriate disposal facility if ground access exists or the block does not contain any debris piles.
+- 8.3.1 Site preparation and other silviculture activities must follow the same AOP conditions and ground rule standards which apply to timber operations (i.e., stream crossing requirements, watercourse buffers, tree/understorey retention, and Forest Soils Conservation Guidelines). - 8.3.2 Site preparation shall ensure that nutrients and logging debris are left on site and not moved down slope. - 8.3.3 Herbicide, pesticide and fungicide use shall be performed in accordance with Alberta requirements. - 8.3.4 Site preparation equipment shall be cleaned and free of prohibited noxious weed seed or plant parts before entry into the working area or before mobilizing between projects according to Directive 2001-06. - 8.3.5 Planting boxes shall be disposed of within 24 months of logging (skid clearance) and are to be removed to an appropriate disposal facility if ground access exists or the block does not contain any debris piles.
 If ground access does not exist, boxes may be securely placed within existing debris piles for disposal by burning.
 All plastic shall be removed from boxes and disposed of at an approved waste disposal site prior to burning.